 GURU — This word, which originates from Hindi, is supposed to mean spiritual guide or leader with great intellect.
 But these days, it’s being misused by the media to refer to people who are prolific at something in particular.
 For instance, Apple’s Jony Ives has been labeled “design guru”, Harley Pasternak has been called “star diet guru” and the Associated Press likes to call Tim Eyman “initiative guru”.
 Enough already!
 None of these people are gurus.
 Time to banish this word.

 SOME WOULD SAY and SOME SAY — This Foxism, which comes in multiple flavors (all comprised of weasel words), has been in use for more than a decade on the Republican Party’s official cable news network, headed by Roger Ailes.
 It is a phony journalist’s best friend.
 Consider this example from December 2nd, uttered by Gretchen Carlson: “Some would say that it’s the unions that have crippled the U.S. economy and led to the United States’ debt.”
-The baseless innuendo symbolized by “some would say” exemplifies everything that’s wrong with corporate media today.
+The baseless innuendo symbolized by “some would say” exemplifies everything that’s wrong with big media today.

 JOB CREATOR — Yet another phrase cooked up in the Frank Luntz language kitchen.
 It has become the right wing’s preferred way of talking about the super rich, who already have their fortunes made and may no longer even work for a living.
 “You don’t create jobs by making life difficult for job creators,” Luntz says in his newest book, published in mid-2011.
 Republican members of Congress have been using this line almost verbatim all year long on Sunday talk shows and op-eds, despite there being no credible evidence that tax cuts for the wealthy lead to increased private sector hiring.